Andy Ibáñez Preview, Player Props: Tigers vs. Royals

 Andy Ibáñez At The Plate

-- Ibanez has an RBI in 25 of 107 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- Ibanez has picked up an RBI in 23.4% of his games this season, with more than one RBI in 6.5% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.